top of page

 • Being aware of the need to manage our digital reputation, including the appropriateness of information and content that is posted online, both professionally and personally.
 This is continually monitored by the setting’s management

-• Ensuring all electronic communications between staff and parents is professional and takes place via the official nursery communication channels, e.g. the setting’s email addresses and telephone numbers.
+• Ensuring all electronic communications between staff and parents is professional and takes place via the official nursery communication channels, e.g. the setting’s email addresses, digital apps and telephone numbers.
 This is to protect staff, children and parents

 • Signposting parents to appropriate sources of support regarding online safety at home